-Boris Johnson is splitting the check with millions of Brits who dare to dine out
+Boris Johnson is splitting the check with millions of Britons who dare to dine out

 At the same time, Johnson’s government announced that anyone who wanted to eat cheeseburgers (or kale salads) at a restaurant would have the meal subsidized by the taxpayer.

-“I don’t want to come off as a kill joy,” said Amelia Lake, professor of public health nutrition at Teesside University said.
+“I don’t want to come off as a killjoy,” said Amelia Lake, professor of public health nutrition at Teesside University.
 “But this is mixed messaging.”

 Lake said that doubtless the hospitality industry needs help, “but we know that, in general, the food eaten outside of the home is less healthy.”